 513, 517, 518, 901, 902.

-We can also see young people from our satellite site at The Edge Youth Services, Westfield Plenty Valley, MM1/415McDonalds Rd, Mill Park.
-To find out more about the support available through headspace Greensborough at this location, ask your headspace Greensborough clinician, or contact us on 9433 7200.
+We can also see young people from our Outreach Site at The Edge Youth Services, Westfield Plenty Valley, MM1/415McDonalds Rd, Mill Park.
+To find out more about the support available through Headspace Greensborough at this location, ask your Headspace Greensborough clinician, or contact us on 9433 7200.

 How to arrange an appointment at headspace Greensborough:

 The first step in organising support through headspace Greensborough is to have a chat with a member of our Intake Team.
 Arranging this is as easy as giving us a call on 9433 7200 during our opening hours - 9:00am - 5:00pm Tuesday, Wednesday and Friday and 10:00am - 6:45pm Mondays and Thursdays.
 If you are concerned about making the call to headspace Greensborough yourself, you can always ask a family member or trusted support person to call with you or on your behalf.
 We are a voluntary service and the Intake Team will ask to talk with you to make sure you are happy to attend headspace Greensborough for support.